athul/blog/content/blog/adbot-tg.md

     body, _ := ioutil.ReadAll(res.Body)
 }
 ```
-The next step was to unmarshal the Json to be used in Go.
+The next step was to unmarshal the JSON to be used in Go.

-### Json → Go
+### JSON → Go

-The Json payload received was long since it had the data regarding the blocked domains too.
-I used a [Json to Struct](https://mholt.github.io/json-to-go/) to convert the Json to it's valid struct types.
-But the some Json arrays were hard for it comprehend so it made each struct key for each key, which was not the expected one.
+The JSON payload received was long since it had the data regarding the blocked domains too.
+I used a [Json to Struct](https://mholt.github.io/json-to-go/) to convert the JSON to its valid struct types.
+But some JSON arrays were hard for it to comprehend so it made each struct key for each key, which was not the expected one.
 So I used [Go Maps](https://gobyexample.com/maps) to make it workable.
-This is the struct type of the Json payload
+This is the struct type of the JSON payload

 ```go
 // Stats represents the data from Adguard as JSON